smarterclayton/openshift-go-cart/README.md

 Any log output will be generated to <code>$OPENSHIFT_GO_LOG_DIR</code>.

-If you want to override the cartridge GOPATH and provide your own, create and add a ".gopath" file in your repo with the desired GOPATH location, *relative to the $OPENSHIFT_HOMEDIR directory*.
+To provide your own custom GOPATH directory, add a ".gopath" file to the root of your Git repo with the desired GOPATH location, *relative to the $OPENSHIFT_HOMEDIR directory*.
 Example of a .gopath file content: `app-root/data/mygopath`.
+The specified location will be additive to the existing GOPATH provided by the cartridge as the *first path* declared in GOPATH (notice the [GOPATH spec](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable) defines that "Go searches each directory listed in GOPATH to find source code, but new packages are always downloaded into the first directory in the list").

 How it Works